Can a VPN with a troubled history be trusted to secure your traffic? This Betternet review will give you an answer.

 After selecting a location, you then hit the connect button, which shows the connection status:

-Unfortunately, with many locations, I would receive a connection error telling me to, “Please repair the application” – whatever that meant.
+With many locations, I would receive a connection error telling me to, “Please repair the application” – whatever that meant.

 I received this same connection error with many different Betternet servers in Europe and the United States.